Chrome Extension + Laravel API: Complete Architecture Guide

 Start with the simplest version that works, then add complexity as needed.
 My first Chrome extension had one endpoint and basic token auth.
 My most recent one has role-based permissions, webhook integrations, and real-time updates.
 You don't need all that on day one.

-Get the foundation right, proper CORS, secure authentication, clean message passing, and everything else becomes straightforward additions.
+Get the foundation right (proper CORS, secure authentication, clean message passing) and everything else becomes a straightforward addition.

-Need help building your Chrome extension or setting up the Laravel backend?
-I've built this architecture for clients multiple times now and can help you avoid the gotchas.
-Contact me and let's discuss your project.
+Need help building your Chrome extension with a Laravel backend?
+I've built this architecture for clients multiple times and can help you avoid the gotchas.
+Let's talk.

 Join 50+ developers • No spam • Unsubscribe anytime